2019

 MOD

-Concerns summary A persistent failure to learn from previous heat-related deaths is evident, with commanders lacking awareness and training on critical heat illness guidance (JSP539), which itself is complex and lacks clear protocols for individual risk and new fitness tests.
+Concerns summary (AI summary) A persistent failure to learn from previous heat-related deaths is evident, with commanders lacking awareness and training on critical heat illness guidance (JSP539), which itself is complex and lacks clear protocols for individual risk and new fitness tests.

 Salma Sidat